 - Not relevant: all the other queries that I’m not interested or aren’t relevant for my expertise.

-You can’t train a machine learning model without training data, so I looked within my inbox for HARO emails and searched for 10 examples for each category.
+You can’t train a machine learning model without training data, so I looked within my inbox for HARO emails and searched for 10 examples for each tag.
 I saved these examples on a CSV file, uploaded it to MonkeyLearn and trained the model:

 This machine learning model is far from perfect but it’s a good first step and will enable us to move forward.
 Later on this post we will cover how we can improve it and make it smarter with more data.

 Now that we have the ability to analyze HARO requests automatically with our machine learning model, we are ready to move forward and automate the manual screening of HARO requests by using Zapier.

 In short, Zapier enables anyone – marketing, support, legal, HR, operations, product – to connect the web apps they use to run their business, without writing code.